College Counseling: The Application

 When taking into account a student’s overall GPA, college admission officers are attentive to grade trends.
 While lower grades in the freshman and sophomore years might weaken an overall grade average, an upward trend in grades in the junior and senior years will make a strong and positive statement.

-Standardized tests carry more weight in the selection process at some colleges than at others, but colleges do not typically base an admission decision on scores alone.
+When submitted, standardized tests carry more weight in the selection process at some colleges than at others, but colleges do not typically base an admission decision on scores alone.
 At no time do scores outweigh the importance of your program of study and grades.
 Admission tests provide a college with a nationally standardized measure of academic aptitude and background that helps frame a comparison of applicants who come from diverse secondary school settings.

-Extracurricular involvement is one of many elements a school will look at when evaluating your application; it almost never outweighs the importance of program of study, grades, and testing (exceptions are evident in cases of “the special talent” – see the following section on “other admission factors.”)
+Extracurricular involvement is one of many elements a school will look at when evaluating your application; it almost never outweighs the importance of program of study, grades, and, when applicable, testing (exceptions are evident in cases of “the special talent” – see the following section on “other admission factors.”)
 Thus, it is not necessary or desirable to boast a resume with endless clubs and activities but without depth.
 Choose a few pursuits, pursue them to their fullest extent, and enjoy them.
 Colleges don’t have an investment in how many extracurricular activities a student pursues, but they do want to know what interests YOU.

 Recommendations from the college counselor and teachers help define your accomplishments and potential.
 A strong recommendation demonstrates the writer’s personal awareness of you and reflects direct, specific knowledge of your accomplishments, character, and ability.
 An additional recommendation from a source such as a coach or an outside activity leader can add positively to your application—if it adds different insight and if you have demonstrated interest, talent, and the desire to continue to be active in these areas.